GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Discussion

 \subsubsection{Lack of high-ionisation lines}

-We also conduct a search for high-ionisation lines (ionisation energies of $\sim50-100$\,eV): \civ, \heii, and \neiv (e.g., \citealt{felt16,lapo17,naka18,maio23a}).
+We also conduct a search for high-ionisation lines (ionisation energies of $\sim50-100$\,eV): \civ, \heiia, \neiv, and \heiib (e.g., \citealt{felt16,lapo17,naka18,tozz23,maio23a}).
 A detection of these lines indicates a hard ionising spectrum (e.g., \citealt{topp24a}), and they have been used to construct line ratio diagnostics that separate AGN and star-forming environments more successfully than the [NII]-BPT and [SII]-VO87 diagrams (e.g., \citealt{shir12}).
-On the other hand, non-detections have been used to argue against photoionization by an AGN (e.g., \citealt{will14}).
+On the other hand, some works have used non-detections to argue against photoionisation by an AGN (e.g., \citealt{will14}).

 We search for evidence of these lines in spectra extracted from the R100 data cube using the same component-focused apertures of Section \ref{blrsec}.
-The resulting spectra are shown in Figure \ref{rarelines}, where we also present a fit to the continuum.
+The resulting spectra around \civ, \heiia, and \neiv are shown in Figure \ref{rarelines}, where we also present a fit to the continuum.
 It is clear that none are detected at high significance.
-For \hza, there is a range of elevated emission between \civ and \heii, but since it contains a trough, is low significance, and is similar in appearance to the noise artefacts common at the red end of PRISM/CLEAR spectra, it is not a strong detection.
+Our data show no evidence for significant detections of the rest-optical line \heiib.

 These non-detections suggest that the three primary line-emitting components of HZ10 are not dominated by high-ionisation regions.
-However, we note that the spectral range required for the detection of these lines is only covered by the low spectral resolution R100 data.
+However, we note that the spectral range required for the detection of most of these lines is only covered by the low spectral resolution R100 data.
 Higher spectral resolution observations may reveal fainter and narrower lines (e.g., \citealt{bunk23,maio23a}).
+Through observations of 25 quasars at $z>6.5$ with JWST/NIRCam (`A SPectroscopic survey of biased halos In the Reionization Era'; ASPIRE; \citealt{wang23}), \citealt{yang23} only found evidence for significant \heiib emission from one source, suggesting that the non-detection of this line does not exclude the possibility of AGN activity.